 In terms of analysing how well things are going at the moment, improving access to housing, health care and education/employment is key to supporting young people as they leave care.
 Housing Forum Meetings between Children’s Services’ Throughcare and Aftercare team and the Council’s Housing team has allowed for greater forward planning for young people, in order to provide more suitable accommodation outcomes.
 The expansion of mental health supports is ongoing, including work to embed a trauma-informed and trauma-responsive approach to a range of services.

 Ensuring the right interventions are put in place at the right time is also very important.
 Multi-agency colleagues from the council, police, health and social care are currently trialling a number of new intervention approaches.
 They are now five months into a three-year Supporting Local Families project, which provides intensive early wrap around support for families.
-A school nurse is working closely with speech and language therapists, clinical psychologists, early years practitioners and local police to support the families involved.
+A school nurse is working closely with a speech therapist toronto, clinical psychologists, early years practitioners and local police to support the families involved.

 Holistic Family Support is another intervention pilot project, which is concentrating on improving outcomes for young people who have already experienced crises and who